Neural Networks Enhancement with Logical Knowledge: Related Work

 \subsection{Injecting knowledge using the Loss function}

 To combine logical knowledge with machine learning approaches there are two common strategies: incorporate the knowledge by including it in the Loss function or introducing it inside the model.
-In the first category, the two most prominent works are Logic Tensor Networks and Semantic Based Regularization.
+In the first category, one of the most prominent works is Semantic Based Regularization (SBR).

-Both LTN and SBR are based on the concept of constraint.
+SBR is based on the concept of constraint.
 The idea is that, given a set of logical rules, those rules induce constraints on the acceptable outputs of the model.
-The two methods integrate those rules into the learning framework by regularizing the Loss function with an additional term that penalizes solutions that do not satisfy the constraints.
-To do so, they rely on a continuous relaxation of the logical rules inducted by fuzzy operators.
+SBR integrate those rules into the learning framework by regularizing the Loss function with an additional term that penalizes solutions that do not satisfy the constraints.
+To do so, it relies on a continuous relaxation of the logical rules inducted by fuzzy operators.